I honestly had no idea that when I began this program today that climate change and global warming was going to be as front and center as it is.

 In fact, Hillary wanted to drone Julian Assange.

-The drone was going to get him.
+So Julian Assange, we canceled his personal appearance because the drone was going to get him.

 Well, you didn't recall before the grand jury either.

-But the people that lauded Obama as a peacemaker, the same people who predicted Obama would bring racial harmony.
+But the people that lauded Obama as a peacemaker, the same people who predicted Obama would bring racial harmony, same people predicted Obama would cut the deficit in half, same people who said that Obama's ransom to Iran wasn't a ransom.

 Same people who said the Affordable Care Act would be affordable.

-Oh, did you hear this?
+And even Chelsea Clinton, oh, did you hear this?

 Chelsea Clinton did a personal appearance the other day.

-This is here it is.
+This is, here it is.

-Luck shines on me, I go.
+Luck shines on me.

 125 people turn out for Chelsea Clinton in Iowa.